Innovation Series (Part 4 of 5): Process Model Examples

 Innovation Meets Product Development

-Ever dream of innovation process models to help seamlessly innovate your way through new product development and toward a product/service that is so in-demand that it’s not only timeless, but everyone LOVES it, and it’s profitable?
+Ever dream of innovation process models that help you seamlessly innovate your way through new product development and toward a product/service that is so in demand that it’s not only timeless but also loved by everyone?

 Big dreams, of course.
-However, NOT impossible because they, well, already exist.
+However, it is NOT impossible because they, well, already exist.

 So how do all of those castle-in-the-air ideas go direct-to-consumer?

-➡️Most don’t, and those who do have a combo of great and extensive marketing.
+➡️Most don’t, and those who do have a combo of significant and extensive marketing.

 ➡️And luck.